Use our tools below to opt out of LiveRamp. If you have any trouble opting out, please contact email@example.com.

 We store your email address in order to permanently avoid collecting any additional information about that email from any customers we have in the future.
 If you don’t feel comfortable providing your email address to us, you can still opt out of LiveRamp cookies, without accessing our permanent opt-out feature.

-To opt out of third-party ad networks (including ones that we work with and may have transferred data to in the past), we also recommend visiting the opt-out pages from the Network Advertising Initiative and the DAA’s AboutAds program.
+To opt out of third-party ad networks (including ones that we work with and may have transferred data to in the past), we also recommend visiting the opt-out pages for the DAA’s AboutAds program.

 Yes, you will still see ads online if you opt out of targeted advertising, because most online content is supported by advertising, rather than by direct payments from viewers.
 However, if you opt out, such as through the NAI or DAA opt-out page, the ads you see will generally not be tied to any multi-site behavioral data, and are more likely to be “contextual” based simply on the website you are viewing.